dignityofwar/digbot/README.md

 ### Code Usage

-The project is in the process of being open sourced however as of this moment no usage licence is provided.
+The project is open-sourced under the [MIT license](LICENSE.md).

 ### Acknowledgements

-This repository was created from an [existing private codebase](https://github.com/JamesLongman/DIGBot/releases/tag/0.0.1) for DIGBot which can be found.
+This repository was created from an [existing private codebase](https://github.com/JamesLongman/DIGBot/releases/tag/0.0.1).
 The previous project was headed by Maelstromeous who was ultimately responsible for code review, design decisions and deployment.

 File contributions were as follows
 Maelstromeous: 510 commits,  7,623 additions, 6,378 deletions